Cameron Highlands Tea Plantations

 The two main Cameron Highlands tea plantations owners are BOH Plantations Sdn.
 Bhd. and Cameron Bharat Plantations Sdn.
 Bhd.
 The former sold their products under the brand BOH and the latter under Cameron Valley.

 Each has two tea estates that you could visit.
-BOH estates are located further away from the main road whereas Cameron Valley estates are located just beside the main road.
+BOH estates are located further away from the main road.

 Here are some of the information on BOH plantations.

-Boh Tea Estate is located nearer to Tanah Rata and Sungai Palas Boh Tea Estate near Kea Farm.
-If you are using the Tapah way to come to this highlands, stop by the Boh Tea Estate which is about 8km away from the junction after Habu town.
-See the first four photos.
+Boh Tea Garden is located nearer to Tanah Rata and Sungei Palas Boh Tea Garden near Kea Farm.
+If you are using the Tapah way to come to this highlands, stop by the Boh Tea Garden which is about 8km away from the junction after Habu town.

-Sungai Palas Farm is nearer if you are using the Simpang Pulai way to come here.
+Sungei Palas Tea Garden is nearer if you are using the Simpang Pulai way to come here.

 Nevertheless, going to both will be enjoyable too as you will be able to compare the facilities at the factories as well as tasting the tea that can be purchased at the cafeteria.